erluxman/kitchensinkdemo/backlog.md

-I have checked out and built your fork.
-Here is some feedback.

-Good start!.
-Most of the components are in place.
-We need to refine it in places, and some of the components need some changes to properly demonstrate their functionality, but there's a good base here to work with.

 One key thing that needs to be added throughout is the ability for the user to find more information about each component, and see a code sample of how each is used.
 So for each component, there should be a button that links to the javadocs for the component.
 For the "Snippet", I'd like the user to stay in the app.
 The button to see the code snippet for each can open a form with a BrowserComponent showing the content.
 You can embed an [AceEditor](https://ace.c9.io/) in the browser component and display the snippet.

-Once all of the flow is in place, I've going to get Renzo to do a design for it in XD - then I'll get you to implement that design.

 - Maps
 	- Google Map